pmlod/portfolio/topics/Lexical density.md

 ## Considerations

 Lexical density scores have been shown to correlate well with widely used reading proficiency measures, making them useful in assessing the relative difficulty of a text.
-However, it measures only one dimension of complexity and makes no distinction between "easy" and "difficult" content words.
+However, they represent only one dimension of complexity and make no distinction between "easy" and "difficult" content words.
 Consider the following examples.

 > The occasional administration of dopaminergic nutrients is indicated in all domesticated canines.
->

 > All dogs are good dogs who deserve tasty treats.

 The second sentence has a higher lexical density (69%) than the first (62%), even though the content words it contains are all common vocabulary items.